-Baking yourself some healthy punchy protein-packed sweet treats can be an excellent way to satisfy any cake cravings while still giving your body the nutrition it needs to build muscle, lose fat, and control weight loss.
+Baking yourself some healthy, punchy, protein-packed sweet treats can be an excellent way to satisfy any cake cravings while giving your body the nutrition it needs to build muscle, lose fat, and control weight loss.

-It's also a great way to replace some of the carbohydrates produced by regular flour and make yourself some tasty workout snacks.
+It's also a great way to replace some carbohydrates from regular flour and make yourself some tasty workout snacks.

 How Does Protein Powder Affect Baking?

-The first thing to bear in mind when using protein powders in baking is that you should never use too much.
+The first thing to remember when baking with protein powders is to avoid using too much.

-Let's go it into further detail on how specific protein powders affect a recipe below.
+Let's further detail below how specific protein powders affect a recipe.

 My Test Subject: Banana Bread